Group-6-CSP/Hospital-Management-System/README.md

 ```bash
     npm start
 ```
-s

 - Backend: Start the ASP.NET MVC project from Visual Studio

+---

 ## **Usage**

-Admins can manage patients, doctors, appointments, and billing
+- Admins can manage patients, doctors, appointments, and billing

-Doctors can view schedules and appointments
+- Doctors can view schedules and appointments

-Patients can register and book appointments online
+- Patients can register and book appointments online

+---

 ## **Contribution**